-As an experienced prison and probation officer, having worked both with inmates in the prison and helping to decide on who should be released, I have a deep understanding of when offenders are ready to return to society.
+As an experienced prison and probation officer, I have both worked with inmates in the prison and been involved in the decisions of which inmates qualify for release.
+With this experience, I have a deep understanding of when offenders are ready to return to society.
 I have worked in correctional facilities with over 600 offenders and have handled over 150 probation cases since moving from prison warder four years ago.

-I would welcome the opportunity of an interview to share my letters of recommendation and my thoughts for how I might work within your probation team.
+I would welcome the opportunity of an interview to share my letters of recommendation and my thoughts on how I might work within your probation team.

 Two popular alternatives to a cover letter

 As mentioned previously, there are more modern ways to share your personality as a candidate than a cover letter.
 These two alternatives should be considered as an addition to a cover letter rather than a replacement.

 While LinkedIn used to be the equivalent of your online resume, the wealth of opportunity to tell your career story on the platform is making it more like a cover letter with every new feature.
 You can build an industry audience and talk about what matters to you with updates, posts, shares, articles, videos, and newsletters.

 The ability to “feature” select pieces of content (that get good engagement) will bring them to the attention of any hiring manager viewing your profile.
 The multimedia options are compelling – every job seeker should take advantage.